Dec 1, 2019

-An “ultimate” attack on your heart clad in pretty, SHY is another great comic series in the current pleiad of superhero-inspired manga.
+An “ultimate” attack on your heart clad in pretty, at its 17 chapters SHY is yet another great comic series in the current pleiad of superhero-inspired manga.
 It distinguishes itself by having a female shounen main heroine, a mostly female cast with GL undertones and the focus beng strongly on the emotional growth, all of this drawn splendidly.

 This divergence to the emotional side of the matter lets SHY build something reasonably original on the frame of the typical battle shounen, even aside from the rarer type of cast and the atypical flavor of fanservice.
 Shy (heroine) cries (she cries a lot) and Russian milf moms, and everyone has soup together while discussing saving the world.
 This manga manages to make the nakama relationships valuable and palpable.
 This manga focuses on the warmer aspect of the integration of heroes in the society, as of now.